Dvboi/Stack-Overflow-devs-survey-/README.md

 * Missing value imputation for data was done wherever needed.
 For example, for salary, as it was right skewed 'Group median Imputation' was performed on that data, grouping by years.

 ## Exploratory Data Analysis
+* Analyzed Trends, distributions in the data for various programming languages & databases over the last 4yrs.
+* Performed Descriptive and Inferential statistic on data like building 95% CI's and z-tests for hypothesis after transforming data.
+* Answered a lot of questions like employment type of people, their education level, world's contribution on stackoverflow and impact of these factors on Salary.
+* All Visuals/reports are published in a free cloud environment (Tableau Public) so that anyone/everyone can carry on their own analysis, a few visuals are --